 The secret of FUE: it is particularly gentle on the scalp and yet achieves the highest possible precision.
 This is how it is done:

-To achieve the most convincing result possible, our experienced doctors rely on autohemotherapy, also known as PRP therapy.
+To achieve the most convincing result possible, our experienced doctors rely on autologous blood treatment, also known as autohemotherapy.

 On the one hand, it provides the freshly transplanted grafts with precious nutrients, proteins and vitamins, which significantly helps regeneration.
 On the other hand, it stimulates the healing of the micro-injuries on the scalp.
 The quicker and smoother the wounds heal, the higher the chances of the grafts surviving.

-Our tip: For the best possible success with PRP treatment, our experts suggest several follow-up sessions – ideally four sessions, at intervals of four weeks each.
+Our tip: To effectively prevent further hair loss and optimally encourage new hair growth with autohaemotherapy, our experts suggest a series of follow-up sessions — ideally, four sessions at intervals of four weeks each.

 Results

-In the first two to three weeks after the procedure, hair growth experiences a noticeable boost.
+In the first two to three weeks after the hair transplant procedure, hair growth experiences a noticeable boost.
 However, this is usually only short-lived.
 Suddenly, the freshly transplanted grafts are lost again.

 But there is no reason to worry.
 This process is completely normal.
 We are talking about a so-called shock loss.
 The hair roots are overstimulated by the stress and the lack of supply during the transplantation.
 The result: they fall out.